DownloadTicketService/dl/README.rst

 The `fingerprint` option in the ``~/.dl.rc`` configuration file implements public key pinning, and supports any value directly accepted by cURL_.

-If can be a path to a DER/PEM certificate file, or SHA256 hash of the public key of the host.
+It can be a path to a DER/PEM certificate file, or a SHA256 hash of the public key of the host.
 The hash can be either a hex-encoded string (with optional colon separators), or a string starting with ``sha256//`` and followed by a base64-encoded value of the hash.